aramk/meteor-control-panel/README.md

 # meteor-control-panel

-A control panel to manage the a Meteor service
+A control panel to manage a Meteor service